Democrats are turning up the heat on Lindsey Graham over gun control

 Senate Democrats are ramping up their push for gun control, calling on a key GOP lawmaker to hold hearings on legislation to expand background check requirements for firearms purchases.
-In a letter to Sen. Lindsey Graham (R-S.C.), who chairs the Senate Judiciary Committee, nearly three dozen Dems said on Wednesday that “universal background checks save lives” and are supported by the vast majority of Americans.
+In a letter to Sen. Lindsey Graham (R-S.C.), who chairs the Senate Judiciary Committee, more than three dozen Dems said on Wednesday that “universal background checks save lives” and are supported by the vast majority of Americans.
 “We respectfully request that you hold a hearing on this critical legislation as soon as possible,” said the letter, which was spearheaded by Sen. Chris Murphy (D-Conn.), one of Congress’ most vocal gun reform advocates.

 Last week, the House of Representatives passed legislation requiring background checks for every gun sale.
 Though the bill sailed through the Democrat-controlled House, it’s unlikely to pass the GOP-dominated Senate, where Republicans have long refused to hold votes on gun control measures.
 Today, Senate Democrats are beginning a push they hope will encourage their Republican colleagues to follow the House’s lead.